open-edge-insights/ts-telegraf/README.md

 2. Configuration in Telegraf.conf file [config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)

 **ETCD configuration**
-Since this is eis message bus plugin and so it's part of EIS framework, message bus configuration and plugin's topic specific configuration is kept into etcd.
+Since this is eii message bus plugin and so it's part of EII framework, message bus configuration and plugin's topic specific configuration is kept into etcd.
 Below is the sample configuration